-In Unit 2, students study the rights and responsibilities that exist between individuals, groups and organisations and the resolution of civil disputes through courts and other mechanisms.
+Students study the rights and responsibilities that exist between individuals, groups and organisations and the resolution of civil disputes through courts and other mechanisms.
 Through the use of a range of contemporary examples, students investigate civil law, processes and institutions, and develop an appreciation of the role of civil law in society.
 Electives include:

-- The Civil legal and political system

-- Entertainment and the law

-- Employment, business and the law
+The Civil legal and political system Entertainment and the law Employment, business and the law Property law Civil wrongs Family and the law

-- Property law

-- Civil wrongs

-- Family and the law